timonla/timonla.github.io/_posts/2020-10-07-diet-review.md

 ![Breakfast](/assets/img/blog/diet-review/saturday-breakfast.jpg){:class="blog-post-img-small"}

+On weekends, I usually get up a bit later and will combine the lemon water with the oat meal.

-Also rinsing the sprouts.
+Also washed the sprouts.

 #### 13:49 Smoothie

 ![Smoothie](/assets/img/blog/diet-review/saturday-smoothie.jpg){:class="blog-post-img-small"}

+Throw everything into the blender and blend. 🌝 Spinach, to me, is the one vegetable that I can almost not put too much of into smoothies.
+Blueberries are just as good in smoothies as they are in oat meal.

 #### 16:15 Dinner preparations

 I usually follow my adaptation of [this recipe](https://www.theedgyveg.com/2015/04/20/jackfruit-carnitas-pulled-pork-tacos/) mainly leaving out the oil and making it more spicy.

+#### Taco filling

 This time we decided to try out swapping out the jack fruit for mushrooms.
-The mushrooms have a better taste but the texture of the jack fruit is better.
+The result being slightly better taste but considerably worse texture than with jack fruit.
 Also it was significantly more expensive to use mushrooms as they shrink so much during cooking.

 ![Mushroom taco filling](/assets/img/blog/diet-review/saturday-mushrooms-pre.jpg){:class="blog-post-img-small"}

 ![Mushroom taco filling](/assets/img/blog/diet-review/saturday-mushrooms-post.jpg){:class="blog-post-img-small"}

+#### Mango salsa

 ![Mango Salsa](/assets/img/blog/diet-review/saturday-salsa.jpg){:class="blog-post-img-small"}

 Chop all the ingredients and mix them with a pinch of salt.
 It can be difficult to get good fresh mango, especially on short notice.
 Frozen mango does the job just fine.

+#### Cashew lime cream

 ![Cashew Lime Cream](/assets/img/blog/diet-review/saturday-cream.jpg){:class="blog-post-img-small"}